Home / Comparisons / Rocket Languages vs Pimsleur

 $20/mo

-Although similar to Rocket with in-depth audio lessons, there are some differences.
-Pimsleur offers a special driving mode, more modern interface, and rigorous content.
+Although similar to Rocket with in-depth audio lessons, Pimsleur stands out by offering a special driving mode, a more modern interface, and rigorous content.

 Video Review: Which App Wins?